Be safe, be seen, be a Strider!

 • Walk and run with confidence and purpose.
 Don’t concentrate on your run so much that you lose track of the time and what’s going on around you.

 • Headphones/MP3 players may prevent you from hearing trouble approaching and distract you from your surroundings.
 Expensive equipment could also make you a target for thieves.
-If you really want to listen to music why not use just one headphone?
 Please do not use headphones at club training sessions as you will not be able to the coach/group leaders instructions.

 • Circular routes are safer because you don’t have to retrace your steps.

 • Vary your route to minimise chances of being targeted.

 • Try and avoid deserted areas or places where people could easily conceal themselves.
 For example: paths surrounded by bushes.

 • Choose well lit, populated routes, especially if you are running after dark.